Meet Allen Little with

 A Little Motivation

-Allen Little is a Motivational Speaker and the founder of A Little Motivation.
+Allen Little is a TEDx Motivational Speaker and the founder of the Accredited Life Coaching Practice A Little Motivation.
 A Little Motivation is a leading coaching practice focused personal & professional development.
 A Little Motivation has been proven to help individuals live authentically and excel effortlessly at what they do.
 Allen’s practice also has a certification program that enables aspiring coaches to receive their certification and build their practice successfully.

 Allen Little with A Little Motivation has coached individuals from the U.S. to all the way in places such as; Canada, Nigeria, Bermuda and even transformed lives in the country of Greece.
 His ability to create direct and consistent transformations in peoples lives has allowed him to speak for companies such as MARY KAY, Boys and Girls Clubs of America and numerous business groups.
 Although Allen speaks & coaches nationwide and internationally, Allen has been coined, The Motivation of Kansas City.
 All the world needs is just, A Little Motivation